tamascsaba/my-dev-env/README.md

 # My Frontend Development Enviroment
 Some tips for setting up development enviromnent.

 It doesn't matter what you use: Mac or Windows.
 Vim or Emacs.
 Tabs or spaces.
-PHP or Python.
+JavaScript or TypeScript even PHP.
 If all the options didn't have merit, there wouldn't be an argument.
 This list is not meant to be an endorsement for or against anything, just one person's web development workflow.
 Learn.
 Be open minded.
 Try new things.
 Research.
 Discover what works best for you.
 This is not an extensive list, this is my list.

 Contents
 ---------------------

 *   Operating System
+*   Usefull Applications
 *   Terminal
+*   Node
 *   Browser
 *   Editor/IDE

 Operating System
 -------------------------------------

-> My machine is fully encrypted and i also upload all my importent document to the cloud.
+> My machine is fully encrypted and i also upload all my important documents to the cloud.

 #### **I use:** [macOS (Apple)](http://www.apple.com/macos/)